An early work-in-progress dedicated to helping,

 Beach Candy: Because is will only ever be accessed by foot or by boat, Te Muri Beach will always retain its sense of splendid isolation—the just reward for a little walking. image Chris Eady

-As magnificent as a Buy Waiwera plan b might be, its enormous challenge is that it is not Buy Waiwera.
-Most New Zealanders already know what Waiwera is.
-Few, even if told about it, will begin to imagine the Mahurangi Coastal Path until they have experienced it.
+As marvellous as a Buy Waiwera plan b might be, its inherent challenge is that it isn’t Buy Waiwera.
+Generations of New Zealanders know and love Waiwera.
+Few, on the other hand, will begin to imagine the magnificence of the Mahurangi Coastal Path until they have experienced it.
 When they do, chances are they will assume that such an obviously sublime coastal walk always existed.
 If, however, somebody known and respected by pretty well everyone was to tell the world about it, Waiwera’s acquisition as a public-good, charitable-trust-owned self-funding park would not be an utter prerequisite.
 The likelihood of discovering that the Mahurangi was Will Smith’s special place and coastal walks were his thing, of course, is remote.
 Having said that, the 6.6 degrees of separationmathematically: collaboration distance phenomenon, and a world-famous-in-Aotearoa name, could turn the first phase of the campaign into a Find the faces of Buy Waiwera plan b.
 Then, if that recruited the faces capable of convincing New Zealanders to support an Auckland-scale project, all bets would be off.
 With Buy Waiwera forming part of the background narrative, and boosted like billy-oh by Will—or by Tom, Brad, or Leonardo—there is every reason to suppose that Buy Waiwera plan b could inexorably morph into Buy Waiwera plan a and b—provided the unique Waiwera properties had not already been irrevocably consigned to apartment building.

 Waiwera ki Mahurangi—Waiwera to Mahurangi, aka plan b—would compete with Waiwera in appeal.
 The opportunities for grand, day- and overnight- loop walks abound.
 These and a rich range of other opportunities are detailed in the joint submission to the Auckland Regional Parks management plan made by Mahurangi Action and the Mahurangi Coastal Path Trust, and in that made by Ngāti Maraeariki emphasising the cultural opportunities.
-Many of the paths already exist, but currently can only be accessed piecemeal, or, famously in the case of Te Araroa, in any safety, by the staunchly well-equipped. plan b, primarily, involves connecting the bounteous Mahurangi so it may be enjoyed on foot, and by public transport.
-This is meaningful, equitable low-carbon infrastructure, not the pervading, skin-deep, ev-charging-station-equals-problem-solved delusional policy response.
+Many of the paths already exist, but currently can only be accessed piecemeal, or, famously in the case of Te Araroa—in any sort of safety—by the brutally well-equipped and exactingly well-equipped. plan b, primarily, involves connecting the bounteous Mahurangi so it may be enjoyed on foot, and by public transport.
+This is meaningful, equitable low-carbon infrastructure, not the pervading, ankle-deep, ev-charging-station-equals-problem-solved policy response.

 Million Miles from Metropolis: One thousand hectares of regional parkland coastline affords splendid isolation in spades.
 This map requires updating to display the compelling, future-proofed Pūhoi Estuary crossing now entirely possible. map Mahurangi Magazine